 Why It's Special

 NEO's standout feature is its safety-first design philosophy.
-Unlike rigid industrial humanoids, NEO uses compliant, muscle-like actuators that make it inherently safe to operate around people, children, and pets.
-Combined with its AI-first software stack (benefiting from 1X's partnership with OpenAI), NEO is designed to learn and adapt to your home environment over time.
-The subscription model ($499/month) makes it accessible without a massive upfront investment.
+Unlike rigid industrial humanoids, NEO uses compliant, muscle-like actuators that make it inherently safe around people, children, and pets.
+The AI-first software stack (benefiting from 1X's partnership with OpenAI) enables the robot to learn and adapt to your home environment over time.

 Pros and Cons